 These lemon raspberry cupcakes are fluffy, moist, and bursting with fresh flavors.
 They start with lemon cupcakes that have a soft crumb and a bright lemon flavor.
 Then they’re topped with creamy raspberry frosting that’s made with real berries.
-The flavor combination makes these a showstopper.
+The flavor combination makes these a showstopper!

 - Start with real butter.
 Butter gives TONS of flavor and ensures that the cupcakes never taste oily.

 - Lemon zest and freshly squeezed lemon juice for a fresh, sunny day, slightly tangy lemon flavor that isn’t sour.

 - Milk and sour cream for moisture.
 I found this combo makes the lemon cupcakes extra moist thanks to the sour cream, but not too dense thanks to the milk.

 The raspberry frosting is made with real berries for an incredible flavor that tastes of fresh berries instead of anything artificial.
 However, using real berries does mean it takes a bit of extra effort.
 First, you’ll puree the berries in a food processor or blender.
 Then the puree gets pushed through a metal sieve to remove the seeds.
 At this point, the puree will be a liquid.
 It gets boiled down to remove all the excess water and liquid until it’s thick like jam.
 This step is absolutely imperative, otherwise the frosting will be too watery and can separate.
 You can see what the puree looks like before and after it’s boiled down below.

 After the puree is boiled down and very thick, it need to cool fully.
 You can speed up this process by putting it in the fridge or freezer.
 Then once it’s fully cooled, making the frosting is just like any American buttercream.
 You’ll beat the butter until fluffy, then mix in the powdered sugar, reduced raspberry puree, and a little cream as needed.